Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/05_Exercises_1.md

         shows that there are versions of `bzip2` for several of the `cpe*` toolchains and in several versions of the LUMI software stack.

-        Of course we prefer to use a recent software stack, the `22.08` or `22.12` (but as of early May 2023, there is a lot more software ready-to-install for `22.08`).
+        Of course we prefer to use a recent software stack, the `22.08` or `22.12` (but as of September 2023, there is still more software ready-to-install for `22.08`).
         And since we want to use other software compiled with the Cray compilers also, we really want a `cpeCray` version to avoid conflicts between different toolchains.
 So the module we want to load is `bzip2/1.0.8-cpeCray-22.08`.